chaolic6505/Next-Postgres-News-App/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-## Current Functionality
+## Things I learned

 - OAuth with Reddit
 - Responsive styles with tailwindcss
+- Fetching and Posting Data to Postgres with  GraphQL
 - Users can create a new post that can then be voted on.
 - Users can catergorize their posts and enter different room based on category

 ## Built With